 so we'll start with some of the more natural, relaxing settings.

-Recreation enthusiasts will love Easton's Beach, a near-perfect stretch
+Recreation enthusiasts will love Easton's Beach (175 Memorial Blvd), a

 course, there's the revered Ocean Drive, a great place for a scenic